Security advisory policy

-If you have received an exploit, please read through the follow table; the threat level is determined by following severity level criteria:
+If you have received an exploit, please read through the following table; the threat level is determined by following severity level criteria:

 The responsible product manager is ultimately responsible for deciding the appropriate severity level for the reported issue based on the aforementioned criteria.

 - Critical: All known details are sent to ForgeRock’s internal security team, and the affected product manager is informed.
-The support-duty escalation manager is informed.
-An emergency meeting of the security council is convened at the earliest opportunity.
+The product security team is informed and starts to address the issue.

 - High: All known details are sent to ForgeRock’s internal security team.
-The affected product manager and support-duty managers are informed.
-A combination of the duty manager, product manager, and product security lead develop an action plan on the issue to be reviewed by the wider security council.
+The affected product manager and product security team is informed and starts to address the issue.

 - Medium/Low: Forward all details to the security alias to be covered in the next product management review meeting.